 This feature is available in the Leaf, Branch, Tree and Forest plan.
 Visit our Pricing page.

-2. Create the Google Spreadsheet
+1. Create the Google Spreadsheet

 In order to have your data exported to a specific Google Spreadsheet, you will need to create a new sheet or you can also use an existing sheet.
 Once you have created your sheet, you can go to the MoreApp Platform.

-3. Add the Google-Sheets-hook
+2. Add the Integration

 As the Sheet name, you will have to put the name of the sheet that can be found at the bottom of your sheet, in this example that is 'Sheet1'.

 4. Google sheets integration

-Do you want to be the first one to see our latest tutorials, go to our YouTube Channel and hit the Subscribe button!
+Want to stay up to date with our latest tutorials?
+Go to YouTube and hit the Subscribe button!